DieterR97/DV200-1-api-react/README.md

 Learning React was awesome along with the very usefull implementation of axios, routing and component based approach.
 I love using components and Routing espescially.

 Using the data visualisation framework Chart.js was as well a new learning experience which was fun and pleasing to work with.

+I will deffinitely be using the technologies learned from throughout the term in future web applications.